Green's functions of and emission into discrete anisotropic and hyperbolic baths: Derivation of the long-range behaviour of the Green's function

 for the Hessian

 which we restrict to a linear map $\mathbf{H}_{T}(\bm{\xi})$ acting on the tangent space of $S$ at $\bm{\xi}.$ We obtain

 We note that the only non-smoothness is at $t=0$ and rewrite

-Here, $L(t,\bm{\xi})$ defines a smooth function within $\delta S$ (local expansion in small $t$ reveals that smoothness can be extended to $t=0$).
-Additionally, the determinant may be expanded, upon which we need only the lowest order term (the higher order terms cancel $t$s and produce evanescent decay).
+Here, $L(t,\bm{\xi}) = \frac{t\Phi(t,\bm{\xi})}{\Delta - \omega(t,\bm{\xi})}$ defines a smooth function within $\delta S$ (local expansion in small $t$ reveals that smoothness can be extended to $t=0$) as group velocity is assuming non vanishing, so that the denominator only scales as $1/t$.
+Additionally, the determinant may be expanded, upon which we need only the lowest order term (the higher order terms cancel $t$s and produce exponential decay).
 We can separate out only the contribution at $t=0$, and discard small contributions to obtain

-as $\rho \to \infty$.
-We use $O(\rho^{-\infty})$ to denote decay faster than any polynomial which in the main text we term `evanescent decay'.
-The remainder we subtracted formed a smooth function in $\delta S$, and for $|t|<\epsilon/2$ the surface element is also smooth, so that the remainder will decay evanescently by the principal of non-stationary phase\cite{StatPhase2017}.
+plus corrections of the order $O(\rho^{-\infty})$ as $\rho \to \infty$, and $L(0,\bm{\xi})$ is understood as a limit.
+We use $O(\rho^{-\infty})$ to denote decay faster than any polynomial (superpolynomial) which in the main text we see corresponds to exponential decay.
+The remainder we subtracted formed a smooth function in $\delta S$, and for $|t|<\epsilon/2$ the surface element is also smooth, so that the remainder will decay superpolynomially by the principal of non-stationary phase~\cite{StatPhase2017}.
+Thus, replacing $L(0,\bm{\xi}) = -\frac{\Phi(0,\bm{\xi})}{v(\bm{\xi})}$ we may return to the standard coordinate system and collect together the $t$ dependent variables to write